dcoles/ivle/doc/man/install.rst

    mirror = http://url.to.archive/mirror # Replace with a fast Ubuntu mirror. extra_packages = python-configobj, python-svn, python-cjson

+..
+TODO: Move this around a bit, as the config options required differ for the packaged version.

 Now we can actually build the jail.
 The creation process basically downloads a minimal Ubuntu system and installs it in ``/var/lib/ivle/jails/__base__``.
 Note that this could download a couple of hundred megabytes. ::